itujono/actioneer-local/README.md

 ## Key Benefits

-- **Minimal Setup Required**: Install the Gmail add-on once, activate it, and start immediately—no complex configuration or technical headaches
+- **Minimal Setup Required**: Connect your Gmail account with one click and start immediately—no complex configuration or technical headaches
 - **Real-time Processing**: Emails are processed the moment they arrive in your inbox
 - **Privacy-First**: Your email data is processed securely with enterprise-grade encryption
 - **Universal Compatibility**: Works with any email, from any sender, in any format